AlessandroSaviolo/RetinaNET-Object-Detector/README.md

 Make predictions and output a JSON file containing the generated bounding box coordinates, labels and scores.

+- project/root> RetinaNET.ipynb

+Test inference speed of the model.

 ### Credits

 The following GitHub Repositories have helped the development of this project: